exploring self-realization, sacred personhood, and full humanity

 K. Thank you, Elenchus.
 And, if I may add a word to ward off confusion, I know you do not mean to say that there is no concern for physical allurement.
-I know this because you often tell me, even now, after so long a time, that you are still astonished to view me as “most beautiful girl in the world.”
+I know this because you often tell me, after so long a time, that you are still astonished to view me as “most beautiful girl in the world.”

 E. It’s just like quantum mechanics being called “weird science” – but only by the Newtonian die-hards.

 While all aspects of truth are related, the following articles are most germane to the subjects of the Dazzling Darkness, the Mystical Experience, and Existential Beauty: